All posts

 What does a registered agent do?

-A registered agent performs three specific functions for an LLC:
+A registered agent does three things:

 What does a virtual mailbox do?

-A virtual mailbox gives the LLC a real US street address — not a PO Box — at a commercial mail receiving agency (CMRA).
+A virtual mailbox gives the LLC a real US street address (not a PO Box) at a commercial mail receiving agency (CMRA).
 When mail arrives, the service:

-• Forwards physical mail to an international address when needed
+• Forwards physical mail internationally when needed

 📊